 When you are facilitating the FIG, please...

-- Distribute Pre-Semester Surveys to participants; after you read them, these should go to Jocelyn.
+- Distribute/email Pre-Semester Surveys (Word, Fillable PDF) to participants; after you read them, please send them to Jocelyn.

 - Manage FIG Sign in Sheets (make sure everyone signs and please give to Jocelyn)